IGRINScontact/IGRINScontact.github.io/RRISA_reduced.markdown

 8. **wave.fits** (for both target and A0): The vacuum wavelength solution for a given source, in nm (so 1429nm for instance).
 --->

-__*Note:*__ _The output files from the IGRINS PLP are an in vacuum wavelength solution.
+__*Note:*__ _The output files from the IGRINS PLP are an in-vacuum wavelength solution.
 Fit models are offset from expected line positions by 80-120 km/s the models are likely in air and not vacuum.
 The IAU standard conversion for air to vacuum wavelengths is given by [Morton 1991](https://ui.adsabs.harvard.edu/abs/1991ApJS...77..119M/abstract).
 For vacuum wavelengths (VAC) in Angstroms and convert to air wavelength (AIR) via:_
 <center>
 <em>AIR = VAC / (1.0 + 2.735182E-4 + (131.4182 / VAC^2) + (2.76249E8 / VAC^4))</em>
 </center>